farabi1038/Online_certification_Projects/Data Scientist Nano Degree/dog app/readme.md

 # Files included:
 - dog-app.ipynb is the python 3 file that can be run to classify dog images
 - The test_images folder has the test images for this project.
-- The saved_models folder contains the models saved during this project
+- The saved models weights folder contains the models saved during this project
+- haarcascades folder contains the Opencv's haarcascasde pretrained model

 # Library used:
 - Scikit_learn